All dots on the distribution map represent county records. The black dots are records from tblMain. Gold dots

 Localities: Banff (town), Saskatchewan River, below junction of North Fork.

 Southern Idaho: The original dot map has 8 dots, tblMain only has 5 counties listed (Boise, Butte, Camas, Custer, Valley).
 The extra dots are likely in reference to localities in Boise County (Centerville and Idaho City) or Custer County (Shallis, Bull Trout Lake, Red Fish Lake).
 Butte and Valley counties only list 1 locality each (Arco and McCall, respectively).
 Camas County has only one entry but no locality is given.
 Counties on the computer-generated map are in agreement with those listed in tblMain.
-For the distribution map on this page, dots were only added for Boise, Butte, Camas, Custer, and Valley counties.
+For the 2024 distribution map, dots were only added for Boise, Butte, Camas, Custer, and Valley counties.

 British Columbia and Alberta: tblMain gives 5 records for localities in Alberta (Ainsworth, Banff, Peachland, Saskatchewan River, below junction of North Fork, and Smithers) and 2 localities for British Columbia (Chilcotin and Clinton).
 Ainsworth, Peachland, and Smithers are located in British Columbia, making 5 records for British Columbia and 2 records for Alberta in tblMain.
-The locality **Saskatchewan River, below junction of North Fork is likely in Alberta because the Saskatchewan River is not in British Columbia and there are no records for Saskatchewan or Manitoba.
-I placed this locality in Census Division #15, Canmore, because all of the dots on the original dot map are in that Census Division.
+The locality Saskatchewan River, below junction of North Fork is likely in Alberta because the Saskatchewan River is not in British Columbia and there are no records for Saskatchewan or Manitoba.
+I placed this locality on the 2024 distribution map in Census Division #15, Canmore, because all of the dots on the original dot map are in that Census Division.

-The computer-generated map does not extend to Canada and therefore offers no clues to understanding Canadian records.
+The computer-generated map does not extend to Canada and therefore offers no clues to understanding Canadian records. [tmy 11 November 2024]